 Passionate about matcha green tea?
-From best matcha latte to matcha cookies, here are some of our favorite matcha recipes you can enjoy everyday and on special occasions.
+From the best matcha latte to matcha cookies, here are some of our favorite matcha recipes you can enjoy every day and on special occasions.

-Set as a trendy flavor at the forefront of the culinary scene, Matcha 抹茶 (or green tea powder) has taken the world by storm in the recent years.
-Trendy or not, matcha has been a long-standing staple in Japan that never go out of style.
+Set as a trendy flavor at the forefront of the culinary scene, matcha (抹茶), or green tea powder, has taken the world by storm in recent years.
+Trendy or not, matcha is a long-standing staple in Japan that never goes out of style.

 Made from whole green tea leaves that have been pulverized into a fine powder, matcha is the embodiment of Japanese tradition and it’s best known for its beneficial antioxidants.

 The unmistakable green hue, the intense earthy flavor, and the versatility are what make matcha an outstanding ingredient.
 Comes in both ceremonial grade and food-grade, you can enjoy the green tea as a drink or use it as a flavoring in baking and cooking.

 Here we rounded up our favorite 15 matcha recipes that you can enjoy every day or on special occasions.
 Let’s bring on the matcha magic!

 15 Matcha Recipes You Must Try at Home